nismod/jamaica-infrastructure/README.md

 # Jamaica Infrastructure Risk and Resilience Assessment

-> WORK IN PROGRESS This repository will contain project-specific codes and
-> configuration to run climate-related risk and resilience analysis of
-> infrastructure networks in Jamaica.
+This repository contains project-specific codes and configuration to run climate-related risk and resilience analysis of infrastructure networks in Jamaica.

+For an initial overview of the style of analysis, a table of potential data requirements is presented in [data-categories.csv](./data-categories.csv).

 ## Setup and installation